userquin/vuetify-nuxt-module-types-check/README.md

   - ❌ `Ctrl + Mouse Click` on `nuxt.hook` hook name doesn't go to the definition
   - ❌ `Ctrl + Mouse Click` on any `nuxt.hook` parameter types doesn't go to the definition
 - Virtual Modules (app.vue & plugins/vuetify.ts)
-  - ❌ cannot resolve static import, doesn't work in Vue SFC script setup (it is in read)
+  - ❌ cannot resolve static and dynamic imports, doesn't work in Vue SFC script setup (it is in red)
-  - ❌ cannot resolve static import, doesn't work in TypeScrypt (it is not in read)
+  - ❌ cannot resolve static and dynamic imports, doesn't work in TypeScrypt (it is not in red)
   - ❌ `Ctrl + Mouse Click` on `virtual:vuetify-ssr-client-hints-configuration` doesn't go to the definition in both cases
   - ❌ `Ctrl + Mouse Over` on the named import doesn't show the type in both cases (works when using `Bundler`)
   - ❌ `Ctrl + Mouse Click` on the named import doesn't go to the definition in both cases